Creative spaces directory

 Address: 100 Esk Street, Invercargill

-C. S. Art caters for people with intellectual or physical disability or mild mental illness.
+C. S. Art caters for people with an intellectual or physical disability or mild mental illness.
 It runs up to six studio sessions a week, attended by 40 artists focused on the visual arts.
 It presents at least one exhibition a year at the Southland Institute of Technology's Raw Gallery.
 It also exhibits at a local café called the Copper Kettle.
 Visit its Facebook page

 Contact: Michelle Dawson, co-founder and tutor | 027 465 7337 | firstname.lastname@example.org